Please support our programs

 While we don’t have documents that can pinpoint John Henry the individual, given the time period, John Henry was likely a veteran of the Union forces.
 Lots of Black Union veterans ended up in Virginia at the end of the Civil War, in 1865.
 At a time when Virginia – along with the rest of the South – was inventing new laws to criminalize Blackness.

-enslave people unless they were duly convicted of something.
-We see this growth in
+Alexes Harris: What we see during this era of the 13th amendment– it’s illegal to enslave people unless they were duly convicted of something.
+We see this growth in black code, the illegality attached to people solely for being Black.

-University of Washington.
+Adrian Wood: That is Alexes Harris, a sociologist and presidential term professor at the University of Washington.
 Black Codes were new laws designed to control Black people by convicting them for so-called “offenses” like loitering, breaking curfew, vagrancy, having weapons, and not carrying proof of employment.

-people’s bodies, just like in slavery were leased out to private entities to extract wealth,
+Alexes Harris: There weren’t physical prisons right at that time– and large scale.
+And so people’s bodies, just like in slavery were leased out to private entities to extract wealth, to extract their labor, to literally extract the lives from these individuals.

-NARRATION: Even though the slave economy had collapsed, Virginia and other southern states found a work around to have a pool of forced labor.
+Adrian Wood: Even though the slave economy had collapsed, Virginia and other southern states found a work around to have a pool of forced labor.

 This was called the convict-lease system, and it was deadly.
 Virginia was in a lot of debt after the Civil War, so the Commonwealth leased convicts to build the railroads that fueled the Industrial Revolution.
 Nine out of ten convict laborers were African American.
 Almost all of them worked on the railroad.